How Much Gold and Silver Should a Prepper Have?

-Bullion is the term that is used when trying to buy precious metals closest to the spot (sometimes called stock market) price.
+Bullion is the term that is used when trying to buy precious metals closest to the spot (sometimes called Spot contract) price.
 Ask your buyer, if they don't have it listed, how much over spot you are paying per ounce.
 The price of gold and silver is fully transparent and can be determined around the clock around the world.
-Getting the lowest price per ounce is generally the smartest choice.
+Getting the lowest Price per ounce is generally the smartest choice.

 After the 2008 real-estate fiasco, the economy was trash!
 In 2011, however, silver jumped up to $40 an ounce even though the rest of the country and economy were still trying to pull themselves out of the grave.
 Precious metals are not only a good option for a survivalist perspective but they also help to hedge against inflation and perform well in periods of economic turmoil.

 What You Need to Know for a Survivalist/SHTF Scenario